qdrant/examples/qdrant_101_getting_started/README.md

-We can also delete it in a straightforward fashion.
+We can also delete a point in a straightforward fashion.

 ```python